The EF English Proficiency Index (EF EPI) is the world’s largest ranking of countries/regions by adult English skills.Learn More Visit website

-EF Learning Labs is the global research and development unit of EF Education First, building the most advanced learning systems used by millions of people around the world.
+EF EdTech is the global research and development unit of EF Education First, building the most advanced learning systems used by millions of people around the world.

 EF SET is the world’s first free online standardized English test.
 In less than 50 minutes, users get a detailed analysis of their reading and listening skills.

 Results are calculated immediately and shared only with the user.Learn more

 The EF Research Network consists of top universities that are working with EF to fundamentally improve the way students learn languages.